JuliaGaussianProcesses/KernelFunctions.jl/docs/src/design.md

 of size `P x Q` represents a collection of `P` `Q`-dimensional inputs (each row is an input), or `Q` `P`-dimensional inputs (each column is an input).

-Moreover, they occassionally add some aesthetic inconvenience.
+Moreover, they occasionally add some aesthetic inconvenience.
 For example, a collection of `Real`-valued inputs, which might be straightforwardly represented as an `AbstractVector{<:Real}`, must be reshaped into a matrix.